tier4/driving_log_replayer/docs/overview/setup.en.md

 # Setup

-Describe the settings necessary to use driving_log_replayer.
+This section describes the settings required to use driving_log_replayer.

 ## Cli setting